dashpay/dashcore-lib/docs/usage/HDPublicKey.md

 ## .deriveChild(arg)
 **Description**: Get a derived child based on a string or number.
 If the first argument is a string, it's parsed as the full path of derivation.
 Valid values for this argument include "m" (which returns the same public key), "m/0/1/40/2'/1000", where the ' quote means a hardened derivation.
 If the first argument is a number, the child with that index will be derived.
-If the second argument is truthy, the hardened version will bederived.
+If the second argument is truthy, the hardened version will be derived.
 See the example usage for clarification.

 **Parameters**: None.